jw15/wildflower-finder/README.md

     ![](https://user-images.githubusercontent.com/17363251/27846464-bc9be920-60f4-11e7-9f1e-d6066ffebade.png)

 * <b>Next Steps</b>: A brief review of the literature related to image classification for flowers brought me to publications from recent successful teams in the PlantCLEF ([http://www.imageclef.org/lifeclef/2016/plant](http://www.imageclef.org/lifeclef/2016/plant)) annual competition.
-I was particularly interested in the possibility of using a deep residual network based on work from Sulc and colleagues ([http://cmp.felk.cvut.cz/~mishkdmy/papers/CMP-CLEF-2016.pdf](http://cmp.felk.cvut.cz/~mishkdmy/papers/CMP-CLEF-2016.pdf)).
+I was particularly interested in the possibility of using a deep residual network based on work from Šulc and colleagues ([http://cmp.felk.cvut.cz/~mishkdmy/papers/CMP-CLEF-2016.pdf](http://cmp.felk.cvut.cz/~mishkdmy/papers/CMP-CLEF-2016.pdf)).

 ### ResNet50